nhannguyen95/algorithms/algorithms-and-data-structures/data-structures/hash-table.md

 ### What makes a good hash function?

-**Simple uniform hashing**: each key is equally to hash to any of the slots in the hash table.
+**Simple uniform hashing**: each key is equally to be hashed to any of the slots in the hash table.

 A good hash function satisfies (approximately) the assumption of simple uniform hashing.